hoytpr/Lacto_genome/checkm.md

 **The results indicate that PrHT3 is Lactococcus lactis.**

-The phylogenetic analyses are included in the image below and shows that identification of GCF_016028835.1_ASM1602883v1 for use with read mapping was appropriate because it is the most highly related genome to PrHT3.
+The phylogenetic analyses are included in the image below and show that identification and use of GCF_016028835.1_ASM1602883v1 for read mapping was appropriate because it is the most highly related genome to PrHT3.

 ![PhyloLac.png](/img/PhyLoLac.png)

-This image is a partial visualization the the phylogenetic tree in Newick format named [concatenated.tre](/files/concatenated.tre).
+This image is a partial visualization ([using Dendroscope version 3.5.9]) the the phylogenetic tree in Newick format named [concatenated.tre](/files/concatenated.tre).

 The summary statistics ("strain heterogeneity") of CheckM are available as file [bin_stats.analyze.tsv](/files/bin_stats.analyze.tsv).